cruzviz/cruzviz-vim/README.md

 1) In NORMAL mode, type `:digraphs` and hit `<enter>`.

 2) Page through the screens and find the symbols of interest.
 They will be preceded by a 2-character code and followed by a 3 digit number.
-For example: `'0 ˚  730` is the degree symbol.
+For example: `'DG ˚  176` is the degree symbol.

 3) Quit out of that screen now that you know the 2-character code you need.

 4) Enter the symbol or special character of interest by typing `<ctrl-k>{code 1}{code 2}` from INSERT mode.
 For example, to type a degree symbol, there's no need to break your flow of typing in insert mode.
-Just hit `<ctrl-k>'0` and keep going.
+Just hit `<ctrl-k>DG` and keep going.

+5) ALTERNATIVE APPROACH FOR THE LAZY: type `<ctrk-k>{something}{something}` where you are just guessing at the code but it seems like it might work.
+Perhaps it works!
+A lot of these are pretty intuitive!

 Here are my favorites to memorize:

-* '0 -> ˚  (degree symbol)
+* DG -> ˚  (degree symbol)

 * '9 -> ’ ...
 "6 -> “ ...
 "9 -> ”  (curly quotation marks for nicer looking web documents)